tee-oh/lwc-icons-component/README.md

 # lwc-icons-component
 The “Icons” Lighting Web Component (LWC) is intended to provide a scalable, alternative to using standard formula fields (limited by character/byte sizes) to assess record values and display an image (icon/flag) on a Salesforce record.
 If an organization has a need to evaluate the value of a record field (or several record fields in combination), and display an image (icon/flag) that visually summarizes the state of a record for a user, then they can add the “Icons” component to a flexipage and configure Custom Metadata Type records to declare conditions to show an image under.

 Additionally, the “Icons” component can be configured to “inherit” and display images (icons/flags) that live on parent records.
-This is configured for several standard objects, however, if you want to inherit for custom objects you will need to modify the component to suit your needs.
+This is configured for several standard objects, however, if you want to inherit for other standard or custom objects you will need to modify the component code to suit your needs.

 # Basic Setup
 1. Create a static resource named "Icons" and upload a zipped version of a folder that houses the images to be displayed.